webdriverio-community/wdio-html-reporter/README.md

     Removed need for global scope reportAggregator in client code

-    Add collapseTests and collapseSuites options
+    Add collapseTests and collapseSuites options,default to false

+    sort suites by time order

 ## Information